Elaine Oswald, LCAT

 • Resentment

-• Concerns about having one’s own children
+• Concerns about having your own children

 • Trauma resulting from a sibling’s unpredictable or dangerous behaviors